From Sharp Health News, a publication of Sharp HealthCare

 Other natural mood boosters include daily physical activity, spending time with loved ones, reading and choosing to have a positive outlook.

-VEBA offers many virtual Cooking & Nutrition Classes.
+The VEBA Resource Center offers Cooking & Nutrition Classes.
 Join our dream team of foodies comprised of a chef, dietitian and medical doctor to learn how to blend the art of food and cooking with the science of medicine to optimize your overall health and wellness – all while having fun!
-Register here.
+Check out our calendar to sign up for an upcoming class.